 Fred Doar – Artist, Planet Freddo, Mill Valley, CA

 Fred has maintained a studio in Sausalito, California, for the past 12 years.
-His work “I Stand for What is Right,” a painting of John Doar stopping a riot in Jackson, Mississippi, is on display at the Woodrow Wilson School at Princeton University.
+His work has been displayed at the Woodrow Wilson School at Princeton University.
 In addition, he has started a company called Planet Freddo, which offers quality silk ties that display his art work – a percentage of the profits from Planet Freddo go to Ama Ghar.
 Prior to his art career, Mr. Doar was the CEO of Grace Baking Company, a highly regarded bread bakery in the San Francisco Bay Area.
 Mr. Doar joined the company in 1992 and spearheaded the growth of the business locally and nationally.
 Grace Baking won numerous awards during this time including best bakery, best break and best small business.
 The business was sold to a Canadian company in 2002 and Mr. Doar left in 2003 to pursue his art career.
 He is a graduate of Princeton University, a member of the Marin County High School Hall of Fame, a recipient of the George Sugarman Award for Heroism, served on the Mill Valley Business Task Force, (1989) and on the Marin Catholic Board of Regents from 2007-2010.

 Jane Ellison- Interior Designer, San Rafael, CA